roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`audio-server`**

-Provide access to audio devices.
+Provides access to audio devices.
 It should only be used by audio servers that need direct access to them.

 ## Dbus